 Moffitt Cancer Center

-The fellow by the end of the additional year of training will be able to do:
+By the end of the additional year of training the fellow will be able to:

 - Take care of infections seen in allogeneic, autologous, and various immunosuppression patients including solid organ transplant recipients and patients with hematologic malignancies